 Integrated Project Team Creates Cost Effective, Quiet Solution for Hospital

 California Pacific Medical Center, a Sutter Health affiliate, was constructing a new 274 bed hospital located in the Cathedral Hill District of San Francisco situated between Van Ness and Geary.
-The CPMC Van Ness and Geary Campus, is the first of three top-of-the-line medical centers scheduled to be built in the heart of San Francisco.
+The CPMC Van Ness and Geary Campus, was one of three top-of-the-line medical centers built in the heart of San Francisco.
 These next generation medical campuses are focused on serving local neighborhoods by providing easier access to healthcare services.
-This new CPMC hospital is organized around comprehensive centers of care rather than traditional departments, enhancing the delivery of patient care while improving space efficiencies, workflow and productivity.
+The CPMC hospital is organized around comprehensive centers of care rather than traditional departments, enhancing the delivery of patient care while improving space efficiencies, workflow and productivity.
 The CPMC Van Ness and Geary hospital building is designed to meet LEED certification with the attached medical office meeting LEED Silver certification.

 Hospitals in general are noisy.
 Research has proven that a quiet hospital environment improves patient healing and medical staff satisfaction.
 The noise from equipment, patient intake and discharge areas, nursing stations, and common areas plus the regulatory requirements for patient privacy, makes having rooms designed to mitigate sound transmission a critical design.
 The General Contractor of Herrero Boldt Partners, Acoustical Consultants Shen Milsom and Wilke (SM&W), sub contractor California Drywall, Architect Smith Group and PABCO® Gypsum worked together to design the most cost effective medical facility that met the noise requirements designed for the project.

 Measuring the Acoustical Design Options